Cherantha de Silva: Sponsorships

 De Silva had a full-fledged sponsorship from Australia's largest swim brand, Way Funky, under their Funky Trunks brand.
 This marked the first time in Sri Lankan history that a Sri Lankan swimmer had been sponsored by an international corporation.
 They sponsored him due to his impressive performance, image and likeness, providing support for all his swimming needs, including swim gear and swimwear.

 De Silva was also the brand ambassador of Thanyapura Sports and Leisure Club Phuket in 2017.

 Post-Swimming Career

-Upon retirement from his record breaking 23 year swimming journey, De Silva now holds the Founding/Chairman position at CeyAnodes (Pvt) LTD. He is also a Director of his family owned business Kapla Motor Industries and he now uses his free time to write a book about swimming as an elite and professional swimmer along with his anecdotal experiences.
+Upon retirement from his record breaking 23 year swimming journey, De Silva currently holds the Founding/Chairman position at CeyAnodes (Pvt) LTD. He is also a Director of his family owned business Kapla Motor Industries and now he uses his free time to write books about swimming as an elite along with his anecdotal experiences.